-Root cause identification and analysis is an essential component of the incident investigation process.
-Approximately 78 percent of EHS leaders use the results of these inquiries to determine departmental performance, meaning this investigatory element often makes or breaks EHS operations, according to research from EHS Today.
+Root Cause Identification and Analysis (RCA) is an essential component of the incident investigation process.
+According to an independent survey conducted by EHS Today, approximately 78 percent of EHS leaders use the results of these inquiries to determine departmental performance, thereby clearly establishing the fact that RCA plays a key role in either making or breaking EHS operations.

-With this state of affairs in mind, EHS teams should reassess their existing root cause identification and analysis frameworks and look for potential opportunities for improvement.
+With this state of affairs in mind, it is critical that EHS teams continue to reassess their existing RCA frameworks and look for potential opportunities for improvement.
 Here are three best practices these workplace safety groups should reference when moving ahead with such efforts.

 Consider all of the angles

 The EHS teams responsible for looking into workplace safety incidents might believe all of the pertinent details lie at the scene.
 This is a reflection of reality to some extent.
 However, there are some salient investigative variables that do not reveal themselves upon initial inspection.

 For instance, EHS personnel looking into a slipping incident on the shop floor might pinpoint equipment lubrication near the site of the event and identify this substance as the root cause, whereas a damaged, but undiscovered, machine component that's responsible for leaking the oil is the true source of the problem.

 This common misstep is the reason why the Occupational Safety and Health Administration (OSHA) advises businesses to take a more exhaustive approach and consider "what," "why" and "how" when searching for root causes.